 I have added unplated pads along the cutouts of the milled slot to create mouse nibble features which will create tabs that can be easily broken away when the design is manufactured.
 I wanted to keep the ends cleanly routed, and didn’t want a rough v-score edge all the way down the long sides of the board - so mouse nibble tabs were the best option for keeping a relatively clean board edge.
 By placing the drills right just over the board outline, it will reduce how much the tab extends from the board.
 These boards will not be going into a tight-fitting enclosure, so the poor dimensional tolerance of a broken off tab of the circuit board will not cause any issues with fit or function.

 As the sensor boards have a 3mm between board mating height, we want to add a rule to ensure that no components can be placed that will crash into a component above.
 At most, we can have one board per stack with a component taller than 3mm, the top component.

 In addition to our usual design rules, I’m also changing the default Placement/Height rule to limit the height to 2.9mm.
 In my Celestial Altium Library, every component has an accurate 3D model, including all the capacitors which will ensure I don’t accidentally place a capacitor or other component that is just a little bit too high.

-Rather than start from scratch for the digital temperature sensor, I’m instead going to copy the analog project template and make the changes to the schematic sheet I need, then do a little bit of rerouting on the board.
+Rather than start from scratch for the digital temperature sensor, I’m instead going to make a copy the analog project template shown above and make the changes to the schematic sheet I need, then do a little bit of rerouting on the board.

 The connector pinout needs to be changed completely to support our two digital protocols: SPI and I2C.
 All the extra pins are dedicated to chip select lines for the SPI based sensors.
 This means the multi-sensor board will need to have firmware which knows which sensor will be on which chip select line.